mr-Arturio/Bootstrap/README.md

 <div class="col-md-6 col-xl-3 bg-info"></div>
 ```
  In this example, the column will take up one unit (100% off the screen or 12 columns) on small screens (md and below), medium and up to xl - two units on the page (12 max = 6 one unit + 6 another). xl and up - four units on the page (12=3+3+3+3)

+ ## Forms
+ In the old Bootstrap version (Bootstrap 4), the ```form-group``` class was commonly used to style form elements.
+However, in Bootstrap 5, the structure of forms and form controls has been updated, and the ```form-group``` class has been replaced with different styling approaches.

+In Bootstrap 5, you can style form controls individually using utility classes without wrapping them in a ```form-group``` container.